 WASHINGTON (CBSDC) – Male U.S. veterans are twice as likely to identify themselves as female compared to male civilians, according to a new study from a leading researcher in transsexuals in the military.

 Nearly 24 years after research indicated that male-to-female transsexuals enlist in the military as a way to exhibit more masculinity, new data on the subject suggests that men who serve in the military are much more likely to identify as transgender than men who do not serve in the military.
-Following up on his 1988 paper, “Transsexuals in the Military: Flight into Hypermasculinity,” psychologist George Brown has compiled research of more than 5 million service members that he says cements his earlier research.
+Following up on his 1988 paper, “Transsexuals in the Military: I Write My Essay About The Flight into Hypermasculinity,” psychologist George Brown has compiled research of more than 5 million service members that he says cements his earlier research.
 Brown’s 1988 paper relied on interviews from 11 male service members who identified themselves as female.

 “I have data from a study I did in VA that demonstrates a prevalence double that in the nonmilitary population,” Brown told Courthouse News.
 “It is unpublished data, pending presentation in San Francisco in the fall.
 It totally supports my 1988 work.
 The denominator in the study is over 5 million veterans.
 So, I am now confident that my early theory was correct.”